 I am a fine artist, graphic designer, illustrator, and art teacher living in Santa Cruz, California.
 I create abstract-impressionist paintings and boho watercolor illustrations inspired by California and life in the Western United States.
-I also am a designer focusing on print work and branding.
+I also am a graphic designer and art director specializing in print work and branding.
 I live with my husband and young daughter and work from my home studio in Soquel village.

 I grew up in rural New England, in the Lakes Region of New Hampshire in a small tourist town named Wolfeboro, "The Oldest Summer Resort In America".
 My childhood home was (and still is) on a lake, and the majority of my childhood memories are of spending time in the outdoors, soaking in the natural beauty that I was lucky enough to be surrounded by.
 I also poured large amounts of time into creating art during those long New England winters, and was always dancing and making music, or participating in theater.
 I am your classic Art/Music/Dance/Theater geek—organized sports were never my thing!

-After spending two years in college in Connecticut, I had the opportunity to move to Breckenridge, Colorado for the summer, which quickly turned into me deciding I wanted to stay there indefinitely.
+When the college years hit, I had the opportunity to move to Breckenridge, Colorado for a summer, which quickly turned into a permanent move.
 Colorado is arguably one of the most inspiring places on this earth, and I wanted to soak up its beauty.
 Not to mention the people just felt like "my people"—outdoorsy, creative traveler-types from all over the country and the world.
 After a season of ski-bumming, I transferred to the University of Colorado in Boulder and graduated with a BA in Studio Art/Graphic Design and Cultural Anthropology.
-I spent several more years back in Breckenridge after that, working at a design studio that specialized in Branding and Advertising for the ski tourism industry and luxury real estate.
+I moved back to Breckenridge and spent several years working at a design studio that specialized in Branding and Advertising for the ski tourism industry and luxury real estate.